-The Dimensional Shipping Advanced Feature in ShipperHQ allows you to achieve more accurate Shipping Rates especially when getting rates from carriers like UPS and FedEx or when using USPS Flat Rate boxes.
-In this doc we’ll cover what Dimensional Shipping is, how it works in ShipperHQ, how to enable this feature, along with many of the options available in ShipperHQ in this area.
-In the end, the rates you receive from ShipperHQ will be as accurate or as inaccurate as your dimensional settings in ShipperHQ.
+Dimensional Shipping allows you to achieve more accurate Shipping Rates especially when getting rates from Live Rate Carriers like UPS and FedEx or when using USPS Flat Rate boxes.
+In this doc we’ll cover what Dimensional Shipping is, how it works in ShipperHQ, and how to enable these settings.
+In the end, the rates you receive from ShipperHQ will be as accurate or as inaccurate as your dimensional settings.
 While it’s nearly impossible to achieve 100% accuracy 100% of the time, with thoughtful configuration ShipperHQ makes it possible to achieve extremely high levels of accuracy.

 How Dimensional Shipping works in ShipperHQ